 Plagiarism.
 There are no group assignments or projects in this course.
 All exams, research abstracts, library assignment, faculty biographies, and any other written work must reflect the individual efforts of each student.
-Please refer to the Tiger Cub for information regarding academic honesty.

 Cell Phones.
 As a courtesy to everyone, please turn off your cell phone during class.
 If you have a compelling reason for leaving your phone on, please let me know at the beginning of class.
-Also, please do not text-message during class.
+Also, please do not text-message during class, or use laptops for anything other than looking at the lecture slides.